katsou55/migrate-S3-bucket-over-accounts/README.md

 Steps

 1) Add the policy example to the bucket you want to migrate
-2) Run the python script:
+2) Run the python script, as in the example below:

-        EXAMPLE: python aws_bucket_migration.py migration-carlos-999 carlos-test-999 marionete
+       python aws_bucket_migration.py migration-carlos-999 carlos-test-999 marionete

-        Where the -first arg is the script itself
+-first arg is the script itself

 -second arg is the name of your migration bucket

 -third arg is the bucket you want to migrate

 -forth arg is your aws cli profile